Combining Car Insurance After Marriage

 There is a long-held perception that married couples are more careful behind the wheel because “settling down” makes them more cautious in general.
-Whether this is true in reality or not, insurance companies are willing to offer discounts to married partners who want to combine their policies together.
+Whether this is true in reality or not, insurance companies are willing to offer discounts to married partners who want to combine car insurance policies after marriage.
 And you can take advantage of this belief in order to save on your household expenses.

 The one thing that can throw a wrench in this plan is if one of you has a tainted driving history.
 Because combining your policies into one will raise your joint premium for both drivers, even if only one of you has a recent history of accidents or tickets.

 There are other reasons to get separate policies, also.
 Having mismatched vehicles, for example, will alter your insurance rates in a more expensive direction if you share a policy.
-This is especially true if an older, owned vehicle which requires less coverage is put onto a full-coverage policy for a brand new, financed, or leased vehicle.
-You could save much more money by putting that older vehicle on a separate policy with liability only coverage.
+This is especially true if an older, owned vehicle that requires less coverage is put onto a full-coverage policy for a brand new, financed, or leased vehicle.
+You could save much more money by putting that older vehicle on a separate policy with liability-only coverage.